 Positive Relief Cutouts

 Positive relief refers to the fact that your wooden cutouts are two-dimensional, full-bodied shapes.
-They may look like a cookie cutter cut them out of the wood board they were once part of.
-You can use them in/as:

 Finding the perfect gift for that special someone can be a challenge.
 If your loved one has an affinity for horses and western-themed decor, you can easily incorporate stirrups into your gift-giving ideas.